Saint Gregory the Theologian

 Each week, Sunday School classes begin immediately after Holy Communion.
 All are warmly invited to join us for refreshments and fellowhip after Divine Liturgy.

-STREAMING DETAILS/MEDIA CONNECTIONS FOR TODAY, APRIL 21st
+STREAMING DETAILS/MEDIA CONNECTIONS FOR THIS SUNDAY, JANUARY 19TH

 Access Services via You Tube: